 |State||Employment||Annual Mean Wage|

 |Metro Area||Annual Mean Salary||Employment|

-Top 2 Graduate School Psychologist Programs in New Mexico
+Top 1 Graduate Schools with School Psychology Graduate Degree Programs in New Mexico